Diatta fires Tau’s Club Brugge past Kompany’s Anderlecht | Goal.com

 Despite their early attacking surge, it was Anderlecht who took a fifth minute lead after Nacer Chadli profited from a clumsy defending to fire into an empty net.

-Tau missed another golden opportunity in the 13th as the first half plagued with several misses ended 1-1 at halftime.
+Tau missed another golden opportunity in the 13th minute as the first half plagued with missed chances ended 1-1 at halftime.

-Following their latest victory, they sit second on the log with 17 points after seven games.
-Clement’s side square up against Francs Borains in a cup game on Wednesday before visiting KV Mechelen.
+Following their latest victory, they sit second in the log with 17 points after seven games.
+Clement’s side square up against Francs Borains in a cup game on Wednesday.